Early July, 1974

 “But you ‘want to’.”
 She smiled and made finger quotes.
 “You want it to be special and it almost happened somewhere that wasn’t, and you think Beverly knows all about the ‘right way’ to lose your virginity?”

 “Well.
 Yeah.
 Kinda.
 I mean it seems like I’m sorta late, you know, and not to be rude or anything, but, well she has done it, a lot I think.
-And she’s engaged, so…And you’re all cool and California and everything and the Lady Godiva ride…”
+And she’s engaged, so…And you, you’re all cool and California and everything and the Lady Godiva ride…”

 “The Godiva ride wasn’t about sex, it was a statement.
 Like what you’re doing with Amanda and Jackson.”
 She studied Deanna’s face full of questions.
 “Is this your idea or his?
 Because at Morisé we don’t take our cues from men.”